Vaxter/Homebridge-Aqara-IR-Controller/README.md

 ## Introduction
 Since Aqara is not willing to expose IR based Controllers to to HomeKit, I have decided to hack up this Homebridge plugin...
 Took me a couple of hours, so don't expect a smooth experience, but I am willing to fix the issues if someone reports them. :)
+Difference to other Homebridge Aqara plugins is that this one does not require developer mode activated, but uses Aqara public API.

 This plugin currently works with IR AC only, but can easily be expanded for the rest of the Aqara devices.
 I don't think that it makes sense since Aqara already has HomeKit integration for everything else.